AmpelAstro/Ampel-contrib-sample/README.md

 Units that are to be run through AMPEL should be included in the correct folder of the [ampel/contrib/groupname/](ampel/contrib/groupname/) as a python module inheriting from an appropriate abstract class.
 Examples of this process exists in this repository and the base definitions can be found in [Ampel-base](https://github.com/AmpelProject/Ampel-base).
 Use notebooks similar to those shown  [here](notebooks/) to develop and test these.

-> There are currently no sample units for the T1 and T3 stages.
-Contact the admininstrators for assistance in developing these.
+> Sample units and datasets for the T1 and T3 stages are currently in construction.

 ### Configuration files